j-mats/j-mats/README.md

 - 👋 Hi, I’m @jobmathews
 - 👀 I’m interested in Aeronautics, Space, Mechanical, Physics, Engineering, Autonomous Machines, Audio and Music, AI, ML, Python
-- 🌱 I’m currently learning Data Science and Machine Learning, majorly working wiht Python, Pandas, NumPy, PyTorch, etc.
+- 🌱 I’m currently learning Data Science and Machine Learning, majorly working with Python, Pandas, NumPy, PyTorch, etc.
 - 💞️ I’m looking to collaborate on ... nothing at the moment, still too new at this and learning.
 - 📫 How to reach me ... shout out on LinkedIn @ https://www.linkedin.com/in/job-e-mathews/